ferkofodor-dtu/probeai/reports/README.md

 >
 > Answer:

-Yes, I enforced code quality and format rules using `ruff`.
+I enforced code quality and format rules using `ruff`.
 These rules ensure consistent coding practices, making the codebase more readable and maintainable.
-In larger projects, adherence to these standards becomes crucial as it fosters collaboration, reduces debugging time, and enhances overall project efficiency.
-Uniform code formatting and adherence to quality standards streamline code reviews, ease onboarding for new developers, and contribute to the long-term sustainability of the project.
+In larger projects, these concepts reduce debugging time, enhance overall project efficiency and readability.
+As such, people who are less familiar with the codebase can focus on understanding the code, rather than the formatting.

 ## Version control